Sean Hearne: Education

 Hearne received his B.S. in Aviation Technology from Embry-Riddle Aeronautical University, and his M.S. and Ph.D. in Solid State Physics from Arizona State University.

 Career

 Hearne spent 18 years as a scientist and manager at Sandia National Laboratories in Albuquerque, New Mexico, where he rose to be the co-director of the Center for Integrated Nanotechnologies.
 In 2019, joined Oak Ridge National Laboratory as the director of first the Center for Nanophase Materials Sciences and then the director of the Materials Science and Technology Division (MSTD).
-In 2022, Hearne became the President and CEO of the Southeastern Universities Research Association (SURA).
+In 2022, Hearne became the president and CEO of the Southeastern Universities Research Association (SURA).

-Hearne also sat on numerous boards and review committees including Princeton University's External Advisory Council for the Princeton Materials Institute and Georgia Tech's advisory board for SENIC, a National Science Foundation user facility.
+Hearne also sat on numerous boards and review committees, including Princeton University's External Advisory Council for the Princeton Materials Institute and Georgia Tech's advisory board for SENIC, a National Science Foundation user facility.

 Research

-Hearne's spans material science, electrodeposition, grid scale energy storage, micro- and nanofabrication, and III-V semiconductors, with his most highly cited work being in residual stress in thin films.
+Hearne’s research has included thin-film stress, electrodeposition, semiconductor materials, micro- and nanofabrication, III–V semiconductors and energy-storage technologies.
+His most frequently cited work concerns the development and relaxation of stress in polycrystalline thin films.

+He is a co-author of the 2002 Physical Review Letters article “Origin of Compressive Residual Stress in Polycrystalline Thin Films.”
+Hearne is also an inventor on United States patents related to materials science and semiconductor processing.